Muaath5/Muaath5/nopai_roadmap.md

-# NOPAI Roadmap
+# ATHKA Roadmap
 ## Programming (C++)
+### Compiler
+- CodeBlocks | Old & Lightweight
+- Visual Studio Code | Customizable & Lightweight
+- Visual Studio | Advanced & Heavy

+Or you can use G++ directly in case of you like command line

+### Learning
 You don't need much knowledge in C++ like OOP, you just need to know:
-- Input/Output
+- Input/Output (cin/cout)
 - Loops
 - Conditions
 - Functions & Recursion